 For detailed instructions on how to provide proof of Health Insurance for International Students, please click on the following link:

 Failure to provide timely proof of required health insurance will prevent you from future class registration, or may cause you to be unregistered from your current classes.
 International Graduate students may not be employed as graduate aides and may not receive fee remission without proof of health insurance.
 Proof of health insurance is required for the term of the entire academic year (from August to May, unless you are graduating in December, in which case you will need to provide proof of coverage through your graduation date).

-Any questions regarding Health Insurance requirements for International Graduate students, please call the Graduate School at 219-989-2257 or the International Programs Office at 219-989-2502.
+Any questions regarding Health Insurance requirements for International Graduate students, please call the Graduate Studies office at 219-989-2257 or the International Programs Office at 219-989-2502.